raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/cicd_github_actions.md

 type: "regular" # available types: [featured/regular]
 draft: false
 ---
+## Continuous Integration and Continuous Delivery
-What is Continuous Integration and Continuous Delivery of software?
+What is **Continuous Integration and Continuous Delivery** of software?
 What does CI/CD mean?
 When different developers work together in an application, if the merge of code occurs at the same time, numerous problems can occur: conflicts between different developers’ code, errors … which makes this process slow.
 This is where Integration and continuous distribution comes in.
-# Continuous Integration (CI)
+## Continuous Integration (CI)

-Continuous integration (CI) allows different developers to upload and merge code changes in the same repository branch on a frequent basis.
+**Continuous integration (CI)** allows different developers to upload and merge code changes in the same repository branch on a frequent basis.
 Once the code has been uploaded, it is validated automatically by means of unit and integration tests (both the uploaded code and the rest of the components of the application).
 In case of an error, this can be corrected more simple.
-# Continuous Delivery (CD)
+## Continuous Delivery (CD)

-In the Continuous Delivery (CD) the new code introduced and that has passed the Continuous Integration process is automatically published in a production environment (this implementation may require manual approval).
+In the **Continuous Delivery (CD)** the new code introduced and that has passed the **Continuous Integration** process is automatically published in a production environment (this implementation may require manual approval).
 What is intended is that the repository code is always in a state that allows its implementation in a production environment.
-# Continuous Deployment (CD)
+## Continuous Deployment (CD)

-In Continuous Deployment (CD), all changes in the code that have gone through the previous two stages are automatically implemented in production.
+In **Continuous Deployment (CD)**, all changes in the code that have gone through the previous two stages are automatically implemented in production.
-# Tools to perform CI/CD
+## Tools to perform Continuous Integration and Continuous Delivery

-There are numerous tools to configure and perform the entire CI/CD process:
+There are numerous tools to configure and perform the entire Continuous Integration and Continuous Delivery process:

 * [Jenkins](https://jenkins.io/).
 Free.
 * [TravisCI](https://travis-ci.org/).
 Free for open-source repository.